Refractive Surgery Unit

-The Refractive Surgery Unit is led by Dr David Andreu with the assistance of Dr Héctor Fariña and their team of clinical optometrists: Montserrat Ortiz, Anna Medina, Juli Viadé, Cristina Hernandez and Carmen Aleson.
+The Refractive Surgery Unit is led by Dr David Andreu with the assistance of Dr. Osvaldo Guevara and Dr Héctor Fariña and their team of clinical optometrists: Montserrat Ortiz, Anna Medina, Juli Viadé, Cristina Hernandez, Carmen Aleson and Laura Capilla.

 What are the main techniques used?